bwplotka/bingo/README.md

 * Easy upgrade, downgrade, addition, or removal of the needed binary's version, with no risk of dependency conflicts.
   * NOTE: Tools are **often** not following semantic versioning, so `bingo` allows to pin by the commit.
 * Immutable binary names, which gives a reliable way for users and CIs to use the expected version of the binaries, with reinstall on-demand only if needed.
+* Works with all buildable Go projects, including pre Go modules and complex projects with complex `replace` statements. (e.g Kuberentes)
 * Optional, automatic integration with Makefiles.

 You can read full a story behind `bingo` [in this blog post](https://deploy-preview-16--bwplotka.netlify.app/2020/bingo/).